opnfv/doctor/docs/requirements/04-gaps.rst

     - OpenStack Ceilometer does not monitor hardware and software to capture faults.

   + Gap

     - Ceilometer is not able to detect and handle all faults listed in the Annex.

-* Related blueprints / workarounds
+* Solved by

-  - Use other dedicated monitoring tools like Zabbix or Monasca
+  + Use of dedicated monitoring tools like Zabbix or Monasca.
+    See :ref:`nfvi_faults`.

 Nova
 ^^^^